MatthiasLiszt/cosmicDew/README.md

 Int the **src** directory are JavaScript files which are required for the index.html .

+## Viewing the mininmal message in your browser

+There is an **autogen.sh** in the main directory which when executed makes the **autogen.html** viewable or runnable in your browser.
+In other words the autogen.sh generates the required js files to make the minimal message -- so far just reflection program, increment program and version 2 of the solarsys program -- viewable in binary only.

 # Intro

 This repo is inspired by [CosmicOs](https://cosmicos.github.io/) which was inspired by works of [Freudenthal](https://en.wikipedia.org/wiki/Lincos_language).
 Instead of using a complex LISP like language I thought of using simpler esoteric language like [Thue](https://en.wikipedia.org/wiki/Thue_(programming_language)).